 Daniels said the best measures to increase student engagement on the board would be to allow the undergraduate trustee to serve for a two-year term (even if they graduate) and for the board to reach out to students through surveys and in-class time to explain the board’s work.
-He also said that he wasn’t opposed to Byrd’s compromise or to adding more trustees, but said that there were better alternatives.
+He clarified that he wasn’t opposed to Byrd’s compromise or to adding more trustees but said that were better alternatives.

-Daniels (who currently works as economic development coordinator for East Hartford) said that the Financial Affairs committee generally meets right before the entire board so all trustees (including the undergraduate) would generally already be present at the committee.
+Daniels (who currently works as economic development coordinator for East Hartford) pointed out that the Financial Affairs committee generally meets right before the entire board so all trustees (including the undergraduate) would generally already be present at the committee.

-Trustee Kuegler said he has been present at all of the Financial Affairs meetings and that the committee has been receptive to his comments and questions, though he’s not a voting member.
+Trustee Kuegler said he’s been to all of the Financial Affairs meetings and that the committee has been receptive to his comments and questions, even though he’s not a voting member.
 He said he was unsure if any committee decisions would have been different if he had a vote.

-Getting a vote on the Financial Affairs meeting also allows a student to second motions, which would allow them to push for a measure by another trustee that might not receive other wide support, Byrd said.
+Byrd emphasized that getting a vote on the Financial Affairs meeting also allows a student to second motions, which would allow them to push for a measure by another trustee that might not receive other wide support.

-Daniels said he doubted that having more votes in Student Life would lead to major benefits for students.
+Daniels also doubted that having more votes in Student Life would lead to major benefits for students.

 “Student Life, at least in my experience, took the form of a meeting between the committee and the vice-president of student affairs… Similarly I don’t think having two additional student representatives on that committee would have any large impact,” Daniels said.